Hillel-i-Python-Pro-i-2022-12-27/homework__natali_chystyakova_django/README.md

 1.1 Datetime of last visit
 1.2 Number of visits

+Django.
+User (Sign up, Log in, Log out).
+Login required.
+# Homework 15.
+Django.
+User (Sign up, Log in, Log out).
+Login required.
+1. Add registration and authorization for the user.
+2. Sign in and out of your account.
+3. Add an avatar for the user (if not already done).
+4. Restrict access to at least one page.
+At least so that only an authorized user can access it.

 * :wrench: install and update requiremets before run projet: make init-dev
 * :arrow_forward: run this project without docker: make homework-i-run